wolframkriesing/site-stitcher/content/blog-posts/2020/04/16-designing-as-a-developer.md

 dateCreated: 2020-04-16 11:05 CET
 tags: design, developer

-# Designing as a developer
+# A developer designs

-[Uku][1] creator of [plausible.io][4] had a nice article somewhere on how to design things, even though you are a miserable designer as I am.
-A must read if you suffer from the same skill deficiency ;).
+[Uku][1] creator of [plausible.io][4] had a nice article somewhere on how to design things, even though one is a miserable designer, as I am.
+A must read if you own the same skill deficiency ;).

 [In his article][2] Uku is says a couple of simple and good things like "Copy designs you like", "Start without code" and "Lose your ego and get some feedback", if you want quick learnings you are done.\